General Growth Properties Inc, the second-largest U.S. mall owner, declared bankruptcy on Thursday in the biggest real estate failure in U.S. history.

 Pershing Square, the hedge fund run by William Ackman, owns about 25 percent of General Growth shares and had been urging the company to file for bankruptcy.
 Ackman has said its shares could rise even in bankruptcy because the market value of its assets far exceeds their book value.

 At the end of 2008, about $15.17 billion of General Growth's debt consisted of mortgage loans that had been securitized into commercial mortgage-backed securities, according to research firm Trepp.

 This underscores that real estate companies are most vulnerable to refinancing risk rather than market risk, said Nomura's London-based property analyst Mike Prew.

-General Growth's refinancing troubles in the frozen credit markets led to the firing of former Chief Financial Officer Bernard Freibaum in October.
-John Bucksbaum, who succeeded his father Matthew in 1999, stepped down as chief executive the same month, although he remained chairman.
+General Growth's refinancing troubles led to the firing of former CFO Bernard Freibaum in October.
+John Bucksbaum, who succeeded his father Matthew in 1999, stepped down as CEO the same month, but he remained chairman.